TYPO3-Documentation/t3docs-wiki-migration/output_pages/ExtbaseUndFluidFaq.rst

 How can I use Fluid in my Email templates?
 ------------------------------------------

-See How to use the Fluid Standalone view to render template based emails [outdated wiki link]
+See `How to use the Fluid Standalone view to render template based emails <how-to-use-the-fluid-standalone-view-to-render-template-based-emails>`__

 Can I compare strings with the if view helper?
 ----------------------------------------------